amandanmiller/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+1. Cats
+2. Warm Blankets
+3. Puppies
+4. Swimming